akutuzova11/react-to-do-list/README.md

 # To-do List Application

-This web application is your ideal solution for managing tasks effortlessly.
+This web application helps you manage tasks effortlessly with features like task addition, deletion, and completion toggles—all presented in a user-friendly interface.

-Easily add, remove, and toggle the completion status of tasks with a user-friendly interface to keep your to-do list organized and stay productive!
+Built with modern React practices like custom hooks and styled-components, it combines functionality with sleek design to keep your productivity on track.

 ![](https://github.com/akutuzova11/react-to-do-list/blob/main/public/images/gif%20for%20readme%204.gif)